 Serves: 8 to 12

 As the weather cools and the days grow shorter, what better way to cozy up than with a bowl of steaming hot chili?
 This version draws on the more classic notes and is redolent with spices, meat and beans.
-And the best part?
-It goes together in a flash.

 - 2 tablespoons high-heat oil such as sunflower or canola Add to list